This is a long post, so I’ve summarized some info near the top for quick answers:

-But let’s say you have some money and have decided on hiring an editor.
+But let’s say you have some money and have decided on hiring an editor for your book.

 How do you pick one?
 How do you know if they’re any good?